Christoph von Graffenried, 1st Baron of Bernberg: New Bern colony

 Despite a quick start to their settlement, the colonists were in desperate need of food and other supplies.
 The deputy governor of North Carolina was supposed to provide funds to purchase what was needed but a religious and political dispute between factions in the Carolina government meant that no money was forthcoming.
 Von Graffenried appealed unsuccessfully to the lords proprietors, other investors, and the colonial legislature for support.
 In the summer of 1711, an outbreak of yellow fever hit the colony and several settlers died, including two Swiss servants in Von Graffenried's household.

-Meanwhile, relations between colonists and Indians in the region continued to deteriorate.
-The Indians resented the steady encroachment of Europeans on their territory and felt abused in their trading deals with the settlers.
-Perhaps their greatest grievance was the native slave trade that flourished in the frontier regions--Indian children in particular were kidnapped and sold into slavery by white slave traders.
+Meanwhile, relations between colonists and Native Americans in the region continued to deteriorate.
+The Natives resented the steady encroachment of Europeans on their territory and felt abused in their trading deals with the settlers.
+Perhaps their greatest grievance was the native slave trade that flourished in the frontier regions—Native children in particular were kidnapped and sold into slavery by white slave traders.
 Von Graffenried's new colony was not a specific target of this resentment and in later years, Von Graffenried would insist that he treated the Indians justly.

 Von Graffenried was apparently unaware of how seriously relations with the Tuscarora had deteriorated.
-In September, 1711, he and John Lawson began an exploratory journey up the Neuse.
+In September 1711, he and John Lawson began an exploratory journey up the Neuse.
 They hoped the river might provide a route for trade with Virginia.
-The trip was planned to last about two weeks and they brought along two Black slaves and two Indian guides.
+The trip was planned to last about two weeks and they brought along two Black slaves and two Native guides.
 The route took the group through the heart of Tuscarora territory.
-The natives captured Von Graffenried, Lawson, and their Black slaves and subjected Von Graffenried and Lawson to a lengthy series of trials.
+The Natives captured Von Graffenried, Lawson, and their Black slaves and subjected Von Graffenried and Lawson to a lengthy series of trials.
 Eventually, it was decided they were both guilty of crimes against the Tuscarora people and should be killed.
-Von Graffenried defended himself, saying that he had no part in any quarrels with the Indians and that he was under the protection of the Queen of England who would surely avenge his death.
+Von Graffenried defended himself, saying that he had no part in any quarrels with the Natives and that he was under the protection of the Queen of England who would surely avenge his death.
 Ultimately, the Tuscarora spared Von Graffenried but killed Lawson.
 The manner of his death is unknown.

-In negotiations with Indian tribes on Virginia's border, Lieutenant Governor Alexander Spotswood of Virginia interceded on behalf of Von Graffenried and demanded his release.
+In negotiations with Native tribes on Virginia's border, Lieutenant Governor Alexander Spotswood of Virginia interceded on behalf of Von Graffenried and demanded his release.
 Von Graffenried was freed after six weeks of captivity.
 When he finally reached New Bern, he found it abandoned and in flames.
 On September 22, 1711, while Graffenried was held captive, the Tuscarora and their allies had attacked white settlers in the region.
 The conflict became known as the Tuscarora War.
 Sixty Swiss and Palatines in New Bern and the surrounding area were killed and fifteen taken captive.
 The survivors fled New Bern and sought shelter at a fort built by plantation owner William Brice.